nikozdev/LoMiVeza/docs/readme.md

 - Names can repeat, only keywords are unique
 > but keywords are not reserving variable or function or type names
 > > because they are written without any special signs
+- A variable or a type can have multiple names in one declaration
 ## example
 ```
 [[